What Is the CICO Diet and Can It Help You Lose Weight?

 • Basal metabolic rate (BMR): Energy needs just to fuel basic functions.
 BMR varies based on your height, weight, gender, and age.

-• Activity level: Energy needs are higher for active individuals.
+• Physical activity level: Energy needs are higher for active individuals.

-• Weigh goal: Calories are subtracted for weight loss and added for weight gain.
+• Weight goal: Calories are subtracted for weight loss and added for weight gain.

-The con of these apps is your energy needs are not 100% personalized, and you may need to self-adjust by increasing your calorie goal if you constantly feel hungry or decreasing your calorie goal if you’re not seeing results.
+The con of these apps is your energy needs are not 100 percent personalized, and you may need to self-adjust by increasing your calorie goal if you constantly feel hungry or decreasing your calorie goal if you’re not seeing results.

 The best time to log a meal is before you eat it.
 The next best time is as soon as possible.